strncat/strncat.github.io/_posts/math/2024-04-10-graph-horizontal-asymptotes.markdown

 \end{align*}
 $$
 </div>
-This simply states that as we plug in larger and larger values of $x$, we will notice that our function is approaching the line $y = 2$.
-Hence the rule states that the horizontal asymptote for when $m = n$, is the leading coefficient of the numerator divided by the leading coefficient of the denominator.
+This simply states that as we plug in larger and larger values of $$x$$, we will notice that our function is approaching the line $$y = 2$$.
+Hence the rule states that the horizontal asymptote for when $$m = n$$, is the leading coefficient of the numerator divided by the leading coefficient of the denominator.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>